As an Amazon Associate I earn from qualifying purchases.

 - How fast it will sell

-- Hardgoods are harder to source as many thrift store have mainly clothing.
 This is generally true.
 However, it is only a problem if you are stuck on sourcing only at thrift stores.
 Hardgoods are actually much more profitable than clothing if you source on Craigslist, Yardsales, Antique Malls, etc. In fact, check out our list of Sourcing Alternatives to Thrift Stores if you want to really get going.
 One of the best things about selling hardgoods is that you can source them pretty much anywhere if you’re clever.
-If you want to sell t-shirts on eBay, they better be darn good t-shirts and you can rest assured that you’re not sourcing them at Walmart.
+If you want to sell t-shirts on eBay, they better find darn good t-shirts and you can rest assured that you’re not sourcing them at Walmart.
 If you’re sourcing non-clothing, though, it doesn’t make any difference to someone if the printer ink you’re selling was on clearance at Walmart, on a table at a yard sale, or straight from Best Buy.
 The item becomes much more important than the brand and, if you become adept at recognizing good deals, you will have a limitless supply of non-clothing inventory to sell!

 So let’s talk about some of the most profitable types of items that we pick up when we source: